grasph/wrapit/README.md

 (\*) Directly means here that the content of the #include files are ignored.
 (\*\*) Note that an exact match of the entity signature is required for the veto to work.
 The signature can be found in comments above the wrap declaration in the generated c++ code before the entity is vetoed.

+## Memory management

+Information on how releasing of allocated memory is handled can be found in the [CxxWrap](https://github.com/JuliaInterop/CxxWrap.jl) documentation.
+CxxWrap creates a finalizer that take care of deleted the C++ object when an object is released by the garbage collector.
+The code genrated by WrapIt disable the finalizer for classes, whose destructor is not public or is deleted.
+The finalizer can also be disabled on request with the veto_finalizer_classes [configuration](../doc/config.md) parameter.

+## C++ pointer and references

+CxxWrap maps C++ (const) pointer and reference to Julia types (`Const`)`CxxPtr{T}` and (`Const`)`CxxRef{T}`.
+More on how to deal with values, pointers, and references can be found in dedicated [page](../doc/values_refs_and_ptrs.md).

 ## Debugging Tips

    1. In case of wrapping failure, error message when importing the module in Julia, can refer to types using mangled c++ identifier like St6vectorIdSaIdEE.
 To demangle, the name, use the Unix command `c++filt` with the `-t` option, in this example, `c++-filt -t St6vectorIdSaIdEE` which will reveal the actual type, `std::vector<double, std::allocator<double> >`.